-In the words of Jerry Lee as said in the final part (and the final words to be said) of the excellent 3-part BBC series "Rock 'N' Roll America" - "And may it forever charge on, for a whole lotta shakin' goin' on!"
+In the words of Jerry Lee as said in the final part (and the final words to be said) of the excellent 3-part BBC series "Rock 'N' Roll America" - "The glory days are over but the man is still here, and will continue to charge on, whole lotta shakin' goin' on!"

 for you label minutae-first pressing types, the earliest tri press is with "VOCAL" in capitals on both sides.
 Later ones had the more usual "Vocal" & as shown here there are mule copies, some just the first batch.